|

 ● Expanded treatment of economic valuation techniques

-● More on “green” national income accounting, including green GDP in China
+● More on “green” national income accounting, including green GDP in

 ● New material on the impact of AIDS and declining fertility rates